Marginal note:Proceedings for detention by Minister

 (c) providing for such other matters as the court considers appropriate.

 (2) An application referred to in subsection (1) may be made in an action or otherwise, and either on notice or ex parte, except that it must always be made on notice to the Minister.

 (3) Before making an order under subsection (1), the court may require the applicant to furnish security, in an amount fixed by the court,

-(a) to cover duties, storage and handling charges, and any other amount that may become chargeable against the goods; and
+(a) to cover duties, storage and handling charges, and any other amount that may become chargeable against the wares; and

-(b) to answer any damages that may by reason of the order be sustained by the owner, importer or consignee of the goods.
+(b) to answer any damages that may by reason of the order be sustained by the owner, importer or consignee of the wares.